wsvincent/awesome-django/README.md

 ---

-> Some links contain affiliate codes.
-This modest income helps me justify the time to keep this list up-to-date.
+> Some links contain affiliate codes which helps me justify the time to keep this list up-to-date.

 ### License